- Emma Bain – Sector Director/Public Officer

 - Two Sector Directors are appointed by Company Member, Public Galleries Queensland (PGQ);

 - Two Sector Directors are appointed by Company Member, Australian Museums and Galleries Association Queensland (AMaGAQ);

 There is currently one Independent Director position vacant on the Board.

-Karina has 20 years’ experience as an artist, art educator and gallery manager.
-Karina has been employed as the Director of Warwick Art Gallery for eight years.
+Karina Devine has over 20 years’ experience as an artist, art educator and gallery manager.
+Karina has been employed as the Director of Warwick Art Gallery since 2006.